14 min read

 Emotional application: The injury creates forced proximity (daily rehab), vulnerability (dependence on the therapist), and time pressure (playoffs approaching).
 The physical timeline structures the romantic timeline.

-What Accuracy Requires
+What Does Medical Accuracy Require?

 1. Correct Terminology Use actual anatomical terms.
 "Anterior capsule," "posterior capsule," "three degrees of external rotation loss"; these are real concepts.
 But use them in context:

 "Anterior capsule, three degrees wide," Elena said, measuring the joint play.
+She meant: I see exactly where you're hurt.
+He heard: She won't pretend this is simple.

 2. Realistic Timelines A career-threatening shoulder injury doesn't resolve in two weeks.
 A Grade II labral tear might require 8-12 weeks of structured rehab.
 Respect the timeline, or the stakes disappear.